OpenRoberta/openroberta-lab/AM.md

 Most changes I've made in this code have the comment 'newmethod' over them.
 This is so it's easier to search for those changes within the code, if anyone wants to look at it.

-**There is currently an error with the Action toolbox in NAO.
-I'm trying to fix this**

 ### How to run the OpenRoberta-Lab project
 **I use bash to run all commands!**
 First, check the Prerequisites in the README.md in the root folder.